Gunnery Mechanics · Worked example

 - Krupp coefficient: 2,609

-Out of those five inputs comes one number that decides every AP duel Plymouth fights: penetration at impact, in millimeters of effective belt armor.
+Out of those inputs comes one number that decides every AP duel Plymouth fights: penetration at impact, in millimeters of effective belt armor.
+And that number is not fixed.
+It is highest at the muzzle and falls the whole way downrange.

-WoWS uses a Krupp-style penetration model.
-Once a shell hits the plate, the game compares the plate's normalized thickness against:
+WoWS uses the canonical community penetration model.
+Once a shell strikes the plate, the game compares the plate's normalized thickness against:

 1. Velocity decay (drag)